MarkLodato/git-ssh-server/README.rst

 This package contains the following scripts:

 :file:`git_ssh_server.py`
-    This is the main "server" that interacts with users.
+    The main "server" that interacts with users.
 The manual page is below.

 :file:`generate_cgitrc.py`
-    This scans the repository directory and generates a configuration file suitable for inclusion by cgit_.
+    Scans the repository directory and generates a configuration file suitable for inclusion by cgit_.
 Currently it is designed to be run as a cron job; in the future, I may incorporate this functionality directly into :file:`git_ssh_server.py`.